 Do you regularly set aside time to talk about money with your partner?
 If not, you are not alone.
 In a recent survey by Relationship Australia, only 37% of Australians have stated that they fully discussed their financial situation with their partner.
-If you are wondering how you should handle the financial side of your relationship, we’ve got some conversation starters for you.
+If you are wondering how you should handle the financial side of your relationship, or you find yourself asking “should I ask my partner about their credit score”, then we’ve got some conversation starters for you.

 Time for some real talk: For many Australians, finances are a taboo topic with friends and even with their partners.
 However, if you are planning a future together, it is important to know where you both stand financially and if you have the same goals.
 So, you’re likely wondering, “when should I ask my partner about their credit score?”